-The “first year experience” portion of Moreau kicks off with Welcome Weekend, when first-year students move into their residence halls.
+The “first year experience” portion of Moreau kicks off with Welcome Week, when first-year students move into their residence halls.
 Sessions orient students to campus and introduce them to their community: fellow students, rectors, residence hall assistants, faculty, and staff members from student services across the University.

 When classes begin, students attend their Moreau classes with other first-year students in their residence hall “neighborhoods.”
 So, if you live on South Quad, you’ll get to know other students who live there too.